sgolovan/rustexinfo/README.md

   It's done via the `luaotfload` package, hence **LuaTeX** is a requirement.

-* Second, the new language `@russian` is created and the hyphenation patterns for it are loaded (another reason why the LuaTeX is used, as it can load hyphenation patterns dynamically).
+* Second, the new language `@russian` is created and the hyphenation patterns for it are loaded (another reason why the LuaTeX engine is used, as it can load hyphenation patterns dynamically).